nicholaswmin/fsm/README.md

-So while it attempts to guarantee that you will be able to transition to *a state*, it cannot guarantee whether you'll be allowed to transition to *the state you intended*.
+So while it attempts to guarantee that you will be able to transition to *a state*, it cannot guarantee whether you'll be allowed to transition to *the state you intended*; partly because it's not a mind-reader.

-To avoid footgunning yourself into an awkward scenario of stupidly going around in circles within a never-ending roundabout of transitions, you should verify that your `states` and `transitions` form a directed-graph that matches your intented use case.
+FSMs can easily become footguns in a specific case of stupidly going around in circles within a never-ending roundabout of transitions, so you should carefully verify that your `states` and `transitions` form a directed-graph that matches your intented use case.

 ## Test